 "It's as though we're in a relationship with this beautiful, yet sometimes superficial entity that hurts us and wounds us." (quoted in Barrett, 2012, p.
 A7).

 Or, if you choose, you can walk further west along the redeveloped shore of False Creek, underneath the Cambie Street Bridge.
 Eventually you'll walk through the vision for mixed-income housing of Vancouver in the 1970s at South False Creek.
 Across the water are the more upscale landscapes of Concord Pacific Place on the north shore of False Creek; as David Ley quips so brilliantly, on the south is the landscape of liberalism; to the north is the landscape of neo-liberalism (see Ley, 1987).
-If you keep walking along this route you'll get to another deceptive piece of toponomy, Granville Island, which is of course only a peninsula.
+If you keep walking along this route you'll get to another deceptive piece of toponomy, Granville Island, which is in reality just a shallow sandbar.

-Depending on how fast we walk, and how many detours we decide to take, this itinerary might take us three hours or more.
+Depending on how fast we walk, and how many detours we decide to take, this itinerary will take quite a bit of time.
+Every year, it seems, I have more stories to tell, more connections to draw.
+Last year we started at 9 in the morning and we didn't get to Craft Brewery in the Olympic Village until about 3 pm; but for those willing to endure so much walking and Wyly-blathering, I'm happy to buy you refreshments and lunch!
 Feel free to join us only for part of the tour, or to meet us somewhere along the way if you can't make it to the beginning of the itinerary.
 If you want to find out exactly where to meet us on the way, just give me a call on my cell, 778 899 7906.

 References and Recommendations